Nheengatu (album): Critical reception

 Nheengatu received generally positive reviews from music critics, with all of them drawing comparisons with the band's older albums (specially Cabeça Dinossauro, Jesus Não Tem Dentes no País dos Banguelas and Titanomaquia).

-Bernardo Araujo from O Globo labeled the album as "great" and called it "one of the most well performed Titãs' albums, and certanily the best in many years".
+Bernardo Araujo from O Globo labeled the album as "great" and called it "one of the most well performed Titãs' albums, and certainly the best in many years".
 He also praised the album's sound, which is, according to him, reminiscent of Cabeça Dinossauro, Jesus não Tem Dentes no País dos Banguelas, Tudo Ao Mesmo Tempo Agora and Titanomaquia.
 Commenting on the lyrics, he said: "Pedophilia, prejudice, racism, poverty, drugs... there's no thorny topic that doesn't pass through this Nheengatu album's lyrics."

 Leonardo Rodrigues from UOL Música said the album "might be the last great Titãs album - or just the first of a new phase".
 Commenting on the band's line-up, he stated the group found in it "their best studio album since the 1995 Domingo."
 He praised the heaviness of "Fardado" (which he saw as an upgrade on "Polícia"), "Pedofilia", "Baião de Dois" and "Senhor".

 Julio Maria of O Estado de S. Paulo labeled the album as "strong" and praised the album for its unobvious metrics, while the melodies "demand two auditions, when they penetrate forever".
 He also stated that "here, Titãs take down a prejudice that was growing strong with every album released by an eighties' band: the idea that the strength or rock and roll had its days numbered, and that nobody above their 35s could make it as they did at their twenties."
 Claudio Dirani, at 89 FM a Rádio Rock, called Nheengatu the "best national rock album in the last 20 years".

 André Rrodrigues of the Brazilian edition of Rolling Stone considered Nheengatu Titãs' best album in years and also heard similarities with Cabeça Dinossauro and Titanomaquia.
 He concluded his reviews by saying: "Nheengatu is a punch in the face from the beginning to the end".

 Regis Tadeu at Yahoo!
 News Brazil called Nheengatu a "beautiful album, specially coming from a group that had reached the bottom of the well in artistic terms with their two previous albums".
 He also pointed the absence of ballads and called its words "straight and aggressive".

 Omelete's Kaluan Bernardo called the album "good, sincere and urgent" and stated that Titãs are the "true survivors" (in reference to the line "quem vive sobrevive", from the track "Cadáver Sobre Cadáver", which translates as "who lives survives") for them being still active even after losing half its members and being neglected after Sacos Plásticos.